-Stories From the Past are Just as Fascinating as Current Stories
+Tales From the Past are Just as Fascinating as Current Stories

 An interview with Scott Allsop, Head of Humanities Faculty and Teacher of Humanities at BSB.

 Scott Allsop joined the British School of Bucharest in 2014.
-In addition to his role as Head of Humanities he is Head of Arges House.
+In addition to his role as Head of Humanities, he is Head of Arges House.
 Scott is a Cambridge graduate, studying History at Emmanuel College before returning to the University of Cambridge to complete his PGCE (Postgraduate Certificate in Education).
-He taught for a number of years at a comprehensive secondary school in the UK before embarking on teaching in an international environment with a move to the Modern English School, Cairo.
+He taught for several years at a comprehensive secondary school in the UK before embarking on teaching in an international environment with a move to the Modern English School, Cairo.
 While there, Scott held the position of Head of Humanities and was the whole-school Online Learning Coordinator.
 Scott is the author of a leading history learning website and hosts a popular daily history podcast.

 Why did you go into teaching & why History?

 I love stories.
 At school, I’d always envisaged working in radio journalism to share current news, but when I was at school, I realised that stories from the past were just as fascinating – if not more so.
 I was lucky to have had grandparents with fascinating stories to tell of their own lives, and this stirred an interest in finding out more about the situations, events and people that created the world we live in today.
 There is no better feeling than seeing pupils making those connections and knowing that you’re part of that process.